 Tracking the progress of the linked Gtmhub Objectives or KRs in your Jira issues - Stories, Bugs, Features, Epics etc.

 Tracking the Jira issues updates of summary, description, status, and assignees

 Apply Jira issue updates to the linked Gtmhub tasks.

-A task in Gtmhub is an artifact that represents a unit of work that should be done to achieve an objective.
+A task in Gtmhub is an artifact that represents a unit of work that should be done to achieve an Objective or a KR.
 Therefore, Jira issues are represented as a Gtmhub tasks.
 The app provides two-way synchronization between Jira issues and Gtmhub tasks.

 You must have an active Jira account.

 In the Atlassian Marketplace, go to Gtmhub for Jira Cloud and install it.

 In Gtmhub, in the bottom of the navigation pane, click Settings.

 Use the Copy buttons to copy the values.

 Navigate to you Jira account.